The Sistine Chapel, Rome - Touching the Eternity

 - During the time of working on "The Last Judgement" fresco and also for many years after it was completed, Michelangelo was endlessly criticized and censored by cardinals, popes and other people.
 Nonetheless, due to the enormous respect of Michelangelo's divine talent not only the fresco survived those hard times, it has gone through 5 centuries and still can be seen today in the Vatican Museums.

-After visiting the Sistine Chapel many people admit feeling awed and speechless.
+After visiting the Sistine Chapel in Rome many people admit feeling awed and speechless.
 They say "You don't expect this space above your head to be so meaningful and divine".
 In this direct contact with the eternal masterpiece you realize both the treasure of the moment and the true value of Michelangelo's art.